LGBTQ Clinics Sue Trump Administration Over Discrimination In Trans Health Care

 In 2016, an Obama-era rule from HHS explained that protections regarding "sex" encompass those based on gender identity, which it defined as "male, female, neither, or a combination of male and female."
 But the Trump administration's rule rolls that language back, leaving only the word "sex."

-Salcedo is especially worried about the rule's potential impact during a pandemic, when hospitals or emergency services might be crowded and overwhelmed.
-Providers in that context are "not going to give priority to trans people — they're not going to give priority to someone who is a monolingual Spanish speaker, or an immigrant or undocumented," she says.
+Salcedo is especially worried about the rule's potential impact during a pandemic when hospitals or emergency services might be crowded and overwhelmed.
+Providers in that context are "not going to give priority to trans people — they're not going to give priority to someone who is a monolingual Spanish speaker, or an immigrant or undocumented," she said.

 She points to the death of Tyra Hunter in the 1990s.
 Hunter was a transgender woman injured in a car accident in Washington, D.C., who died after the paramedics stopped treating her when they discovered she was transgender.
 And a study from several years ago that Salcedo's organization conducted on the health care needs of transgender people found that fear of mistreatment still drives many to avoid medical care.

-The lawsuit she's joined is a way "let the Trump administration [know] that this is not right" Salcedo says, "that we're not going to tolerate it and that we're not going to let it happen."
+The lawsuit she's joined is a way to "let the Trump administration [know] that this is not right" Salcedo said, "that we're not going to tolerate it and that we're not going to let it happen."

-Note: An earlier version of this story incorrectly said the Supreme Court voted 5-4 in protecting LGBTQ rights in the workplace.
-The decision was 6-3.